 When our trip to Maui, Hawaii was pushed back due to pandemic lockdowns we needed to find another alternative to the warmth and beauty of the islands.
-After all we had to find an alternative to keep our endless summer going.
-That is how we ended up spending five weeks in Siesta Key, FL.
+After all we had to find an alternative to keep our endless summer going!
+That is how we ended up spending five weeks in Siesta Key, Florida.

 Siesta Key, Florida

 The gulf coast weather was a great substitute for Maui and we were happy to be there.
 Michelle had already been to Siesta Key with her friends on a girls trip a couple of times and loved every minute of it.
 So it was a pretty easy decision for us to stay there a little over a month and work remotely.

 Looking for one of the best beaches in the United States?
 Siesta Key beach is consistently ranked as one of the best beaches in the United States.
 The quartz sand is powdery soft and dazzling white.
 Joel calls it powdered sugar for his toes!
 It’s a great place to bring kids as well, the water is usually warm, calm and very shallow.
 Perfect for just splashing about with little ones.

 The sunsets are spectacular along the Sun Coast and we spent nearly every evening watching sunset from the beach.
 It was the perfect way to end each day!
 Joel also got to perfect his sunset photography which was pretty sweet!

 The Island of Siesta Key

 Siesta Key is just 8 miles long so it’s super easy to get around.
 The island has two bridges that connect it to the mainland.
 Siesta Drive on the North side and Stickney Point Road about midway down the island.
 On the North and South parts of Siesta Key you will find the bulk of the residential areas.
 Condos, resorts and hotels pretty much line the entirety of the gulf side of the island.

 The island has Four Beach parks along the gulf side.